YouHighFiveMe/youhighfiveme/README.md

     $ app/console doctrine:fixtures:load

 NOTE: This will erase all data and create new dummy data.
 However, this process will not recreate the structure of the database.
+If you wish to update schema before you run fixtures, use following routine:

+    $ app/console doctrine:schema:drop --force
+    $ app/console doctrine:schema:create

-It will also create three different users: dev1, dev2 and dev3.
+Loading fixtures as described earler, three user account are created: dev1, dev2 and dev3.
 Passwords for these users are the same as the usernames respectively.

 #Testing